Voice of Industry: On the Mexican–American War

 The Mexican–American War took place between 1846 and 1848 in the wake of the 1845 U.S. annexation of Texas.
 President James K. Polk, a Tennessee Democrat and expansionist, made the declaration after a military incident in which 16 American soldiers were killed by Mexicans.
-The location of the incident was used as the justification for the war and was highly controversial—although Polk claimed that it took place on American soil, this was famously challenged by a newly elected senator from Illinois, Abraham Lincoln.
+The location of the incident was used as the justification for the war and was highly controversial—although Polk claimed that it took place on American soil, this was famously challenged by a newly elected representative from Illinois, Abraham Lincoln.
 Although many major newspapers that expressed strong views on the need for war also reported broad public support for it, the real extent of popular support remains unclear.
 There were a number of well-known dissenting voices: A handful of anti-slavery Congressmen who voted against the war, including John Quincy Adams, condemned it as a way to extend the slavery system throughout Mexico (the American Anti-Slavery Society was opposed the same grounds).
 Henry David Thoreau and Ralph Waldo Emerson were also outspoken critics.

 Articles published in the Voice vigorously condemned the conflict.
 Writers were critical of the motivations for the war, of the role played by fear and patriotism in rallying the public, the disproportionate burdens of war on the working classes, and the massive amount of money spent on the war, which might have been otherwise been used to help the poor.
 "Give me the money that has been spent in the war," wrote one worker, "and I will clothe every man, woman and child in an attire that Kings and Queens might be proud of. ...
 I will supply that schoolhouse with a competent teacher," continuing, "I will crown every hill with a church, consecrated with the promulgation of the gospel of peace."